x-tensive/OPCUA.embedded/README.md

 ## SYNTEC
 [SYNTEC OPC UA server](../../wiki/SYNTEC) offers connectivity for both new and older versions of SYNTEC CNCs.
 It provides a rich interface to fetch machine data from these types of CNCs, making it an essential tool for monitoring and analyzing machine performance.

+# General concepts

+OPC UA server instances are explained in [this article](../../wiki/Instances).